primus/asyncemit/README.md

 ## Installation

-The module is released in the public npm registry.
+The module is released in the public npm registry and can be installed using:

 ```
-npm install asyncemit
+npm install --save asyncemit
 ```

 ## Usage